didinele/didinele/README.md

 # Hiya, I'm DD. <img src="https://komarev.com/ghpvc/?username=didinele" alt="" />

-- Backend developer and fast learner.

-- [TS]/JS proficient.

-- Building over-engineered, micro-serviced applications for scale.
+- Self-taught backend developer focused on micro-serviced applications built for scale
+- [TypeScript]/[Node.JS] proficient

-- Familiar with [PostgreSQL], [Redis], [NGINX], the [ELK] stack and much more.
+- Familiar with [Docker], [PostgreSQL], [Redis], [Caddy], [NGINX], the [ELK] stack, and more
+- Currently leading development at [ChatSift], building chat utility products for Discord communities

-- On the side, I'm a hobbyist community moderator for various spaces.
+- On the side, I'm a [Discord Certified Moderator], volunteering for various communities

-- Trying to get more into OSS!
-I maintain my own Discord API wrapper, [Cordis] and I'm also building tools aimed at helping [Discord] communities at [ChatSift] as the lead engineer.

-- Have formerly made contributions to both the engineering and community/support side at the [Gaius] [Discord] bot.
+- Have formerly made contributions to both the development and community/support side at the [Gaius] Discord bot

 # Reach me
-- Feel free to DM me on [Discord] (`DD#0003`, id: `223703707118731264`).
+- Feel free to DM me on [Discord] (`DD#0003`, id: `223703707118731264`)
+- If you prefer end-to-end encrypted communication, I'm also available on [Keybase]

 # Stats